marun790/prometheus_tryout/Readme.md

 `
 checkout the file [ext/prometheus.yaml](prometheus.yaml), at line No 20 change your ip address

-In below change your 'APPLICATION_DIRECTORY'

-`docker run -d --name=prometheus -p 9090:9090 \
-    -v [APPLICATION_DIRECTORY]/ext/prometheus.yaml:/etc/prometheus/prometheus.yml prom/prometheus \
-    --config.file=/etc/prometheus/prometheus.yml`

-check [prometheus](http://localhost:9090/graph) you should be able to view the prometheus UI and you can play with promql

 Now let's add node exporter for your machine

 if you have brew you can install using below command